Once upon a last quarter, a marketer walked into the woods.

 Rankings measure position in a deterministic list.
 A podium.
 AI visibility measures presence in a generative narrative that changes every time someone hits enter.
 A brand can sit at position one on Google and be completely absent from the AI answer for the exact same query.

 eMarketer confirms the gap.
-Fewer than 9% of ChatGPT and Gemini citations come from top-10 Google URLs.
+Fewer than 9% of ChatGPT and other AI citations come from top-10 Google URLs.
 Which means the typical SEO dashboard has visibility into less than a tenth of the sources AI is actually using to describe your brand.
 Any measurement framework that conflates ranking with being cited undercounts the problem by more than 90%.

 The instrument is pointed in the wrong direction.